dragmine149/Python_Battleships/Documentation/Usage.md

 Note: settings will change overtime and mods might add more settings to the list that aren't listed here.
 Please check the mod description for those settings.

 ### Settings (Options)
+-3: Delete Cache
+- Not really a setting, but something worth having.
+This command will delete all the cache in __pycache__ and and folders that end in __cache.
+- This does not stop the program on use, Delete any saved data.

+-2: Setup
+- Installs modules that are optional to use but could make the experience overall better.
+- These modules are not installed / bundled with the program by default as they are purley optional with little parts of the program using them.

 -1: Load from file
 - Loads old settings from a file.
 Can be better than locating the folder of where the files are saved.
 (Program Location/Program/Files/Data btw)